-Outdoor fun and recreation for the whole family await in the Chattahoochee-Oconee National Forest that features 37 developed recreation areas — including loads of picnic spots, campgrounds, swim beaches, and overlooks — 850 miles of hiking, biking, and horseback riding trails, historic sites, scenic drives, great hunting and fly fishing, plus volunteer opportunities.
+Outdoor fun and recreation for the whole family await in the Chattahoochee-Oconee National Forest that features 37 developed recreation areas — including loads of picnic spots, campgrounds, swim beaches, and overlooks — 850 miles of trails for hiking, biking, and horseback riding plus historic sites, scenic drives, great hunting and fly fishing, plus volunteer opportunities.
 There are so many things to do in the Chattahoochee-Oconee National Forest!

 Recommended by the USDA Forest Service, check out 16 rec areas to visit in the Chattahoochee-Oconee National Forest in North Georgia.

 There are 2 visitor centers within the Chattahoochee-Oconee National Forest — Brasstown Bald Visitor Information Center in the Blue Ridge Ranger District and the Anna Ruby Falls Recreation Area in the Chattooga River District.

 Featuring 360 views at the top of Brasstown Bald, 8,000 square feet of exhibits, and video presentations, this visitor center in Hiawassee is a great place to pause and learn about the area.
 You can see 4 states from the observation deck, and there are telescopes to help you see significant features in the distance.
 There’s a drinking fountain, flush toilets, and a daily shuttle service to take you up the steep, paved trail.
 And you can purchase souvenirs at the gift shop near the parking lot!

 It’s $5 per person (16+ years of age) to gain entry to the visitor center and day-use area at Brasstown Bald.
 After hours, it’s only $3.
 Applicable passes allow free entry.

 10:00 a.m. – 12:30 p.m. & 1:10 p.m. – 4:30 p.m. (last shuttle departs to the summit)